D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 ```
 This example describes a `ComputedData` signal used by an `FDIRFunction` to indicate when the packoff detection can trigger.
 It also uses an `activatedSignalPackOffDetectionFDIR` signal that indicates when the function is active or not.
-## IsTriggeredSignalFor <!-- VERB -->
+## IsAlertTriggeredSignalFor <!-- VERB -->
-- Display name: Is Triggered Signal For
+- Display name: Is Alert Triggered Signal For
 - Parent verb: [DWISVerb](#DWISVerb)
 - Subject class: [DrillingDataPoint](#DrillingDataPoint)
 - Object class: [FDIRFunction](#FDIRFunction)
 - Definition set: ADCS
 - Description:
-This verb is used to indicate a `DrillingDataPoint` tells whether an `FDIRFunction` has been triggered
+This verb is used to indicate a `DrillingDataPoint` tells whether an `FDIRFunction` has its alert level
-or not.
+being triggered or not.
 This signal is expected to be a Boolean value.
-The signal is expected to be true from the moment the FDIR has triggered
+The signal is expected to be true from the
-to the moment it has recovered from the incident, if it has a recovery procedure, or to the moment the control is given
+moment the FDIR has triggered  on the alert level to the moment the signal is below the alert level.
-back to the end-user, in case of failure of the recovery procedure or at the end of the isolation procedure.
 - Examples:
 ```dwis packOffDectionAndReaction
 FDIRFunction:packOffDetectionAndReaction